 What are the mount options you have on your RV?

-In the case of RVs, there are two main types of bike racks: front mounted and rear mounted.
-If you have fifth wheel kingpin or a travel trailer with an A-frame, the front mount option might work.
-For the rear section of an RV, bike rack options include hitch mounted, ladder mounted, bumper mounted, and spare tire mounted.
+There are two main RV bike rack types: front mounted and rear mounted.
+If you have fifth wheel kingpin or a motorhome with an A-frame, the front mount option might work.
+For the rear section of an RV bicycle rack options include hitch receiver mounted, ladder mounted, bumper mounted, and spare tire mounted.
 I will speak in detail about these in the next couple of sections.

 Front Mount Racks